bids-standard/bids-extensions/docs/general_guidelines.md

 Based on the evergrowing set of `BEP`s and the respective work and efforts conducted to develop them, the community has identified a set of general guidelines that can be used to guide the corresponding processes.
 These guidelines are not part of the [BIDS specification](https://bids-specification.readthedocs.io/en/stable/index.html), but rather are recommended to be followed when developing a `BEP`.
 These guidelines are not set in stone and can be modified as needed.
+These guidelines are RECOMMENDED.
-The guidelines are thus RECOMMENDED, not REQUIRED, in that `BEP`s would be allowed to deviate when deemed necessary.
+Therefore, `BEP`s MAY deviate from these guidelines when deemed necessary.
 The goal is to establish consensus so that parts of `BEP`s that propose terms in line with guidelines will be considered accepted in principle.

 ## Facilitate atomic changes